 The GeForce GT 620M was released less than a year after the Graphics 4000, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 The GeForce GT 620M has 1024 MB video memory, but the Graphics 4000 does not have an entry, so the two GPUs cannot be reliably compared in this area.

 The HD Graphics 4000 Mobile has 16 Shader Processing Units and the GeForce GT 620M has 96.
-However, the actual shader performance of the Graphics 4000 is 51 and the actual shader performance of the GeForce GT 620M is 120.
-The GeForce GT 620M having 69 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 620M delivers a marginally smoother and more efficient experience when processing graphical data than the Graphics 4000.
+However, the actual shader performance of the Graphics 4000 is 86 and the actual shader performance of the GeForce GT 620M is 120.
+The GeForce GT 620M having 34 better shader performance is not particularly notable, as altogether the Graphics 4000 performs better when taking into account other relevant data.

 GeForce GT 620M is a entry-level Mobile Graphics Card based on the second revision of the Fermi Architecture.

 The Fermi Architecture is manufactured with a 40nm Technology and uses a technique known as Hot Clocking: The Shaders are clocked twice as fast as the Central Unit.
 While this leads to a reasonable performance boost, it causes enormous amounts of energy dissipation, leading, ultimately, to a significantly higher operating temperature.

 Fermi is also the first GPU architecture with fully cached memory access which increases memory performance.

 It equips a GPU Codenamed GF117 which has 2 Stream Multiprocessors activated and thus offers 96 Shader Processing Units, 16 TMUs and 8 ROPs.
 The Central Unit is clocked at 625MHz.

 Additionally, GF117 is built using a 28nm technology.